ontop/ontop-tutorial/mapping/primary-keys.md

 The mapping assertions are the same as during the first session.
 The only difference is that primary keys have been removed.

-As mentioned in the talk, unique constraints (such as primary keys) are very useful for removing self-joins.
+Unique constraints (such as primary keys) are very useful for removing self-joins.

 Open the new ontology file in Protégé and run the following SPARQL query: